LuigiLegion/star-wars-name-generator/README.md

 ### Tech Stack:

-Built using Node.js and Firebase on the backend, React, Redux, and Materialize on the frontend, and utilizes the Wikia API.
+Built using Node.js and Firebase on the backend, React, Redux, and Materialize on the frontend, and utilizes the Web Speech, Clipboard, and Wikia APIs.

 ### Dev Team: